WilliamKSilva/book-reservation/README.md

 # Improvments

-- Posts on books where Users can talk about the book and give ratings.
+- Review on books where Users can talk about the book and give ratings.